ihatesudo/abn-asic-data/README.md

 * How many sole trader in each state, are they skewed ?

 <img width="3040" height="1666" alt="image" src="https://github.com/user-attachments/assets/903d22a0-f26f-466e-be61-ea366673bdc1" />

+* You can probably ask questions like: Which type of business structure is most popular over last 10 yrs, 100 yrs.
+Trust or Company.
+  There is a dimension table for diff types

 Two authoritative Australian business datasets, joined on ACN:
 - **ASIC** (4.4M name records → 3.98M companies) — registration history, name changes, status